Copyright © 2006, 2019 Philadelphia Church of God

 Yet everything my dad kept saying assured pcg members that things would eventually take a turn for the better.
 That’s because, in relying on the sure word of Bible prophecy, he knew what the lawsuit’s outcome would be even before it ended.

-In The Royal Book of Revelation, published about the same time the Supreme Court decided not to hear our case, he wrote,
+In Unveiled at Last: The Royal Book of Revelation, published about the same time the Supreme Court decided not to hear our case, he wrote,

 God won’t allow anybody to stop this message until that work is done.
 The injunction is only a temporary delay!3